rbonghi/rbonghi.github.io/_project/navigation-board.md

 ---
 title: "Navigation Board"
-excerpt: "(:it: in Italian) Navigation board"
+excerpt: "(:it: in Italian) With a Microchip dsPIC33 this board can receive different analog values simultaneously.
+With different filter and other information from the Motion control this board can control the robot with an obstacle avoidance."
 toc: true
 toc_label: "Table of Contents"
 toc_icon: "cog"